SC header logo

 TYPO3 is an enterprise-level CMS known for its robustness, scalability, and flexibility.
 It provides a comprehensive set of features, making it suitable for large-scale websites and complex web applications.
 TYPO3 offers advanced content management capabilities, including powerful workflow management, sophisticated access control, and multilingual support.
 It is highly customizable, allowing developers to create tailored solutions for specific business requirements.
 It’s built for more experienced users with coding expertise.

-Craft emerged as a solution that was intended from the start to be an advanced and flexible content management system (CMS), popular alternative to Wordpress.
-The system is built on a foundation in the form of a php framework called Yii, mostly focused on technically experienced users because it comes without themes or blocks.
+Craft emerged as a solution that was intended from the start to be an advanced and flexible content management system (CMS), a popular alternative to WordPress.
+The system is built on a foundation in the form of a PHP framework called Yii, mostly focused on technically experienced users because it comes without themes or blocks.

 Ease of Use

-Looking form a technical perspective WordPress was designed with beginners in mind, earning it a reputation for user-friendliness over the years.
+Looking from a technical perspective WordPress was designed with beginners in mind, earning it a reputation for user-friendliness over the years.
 Users don’t need coding knowledge or previous experience to create a website.
-It offers simple easy to use interface, intuitive content management system with block-based editor, and an extensive theme & plugin library.
-Due to it’s popularity it has very large community support.
+It offers a simple easy-to-use interface, an intuitive content management system with a block-based editor, and an extensive theme & plugin library.
+Due to its popularity, it has very large community support.

 WordPress sidebar